Dosage Form: tablet, extended release

 Nifedipine is a drug belonging to a class of pharmacological agents known as the calcium channel blockers.
 Nifedipine is 3,5-pyridinedicarboxylic acid, 1,4-dihydro-2,6-dimethyl-4(2-nitrophenyl)-, dimethyl ester, C17 H18 N2O6, and has the structural formula:

-Inert ingredients in the formulations are: cellulose acetate; ferric oxide; hypromellose; magnesium stearate; polyethylene glycol; polyethylene oxide; potassium chloride; povidone; sodium chloride; titanium dioxide; yellow iron oxide and FD&C yellow #6 (90 mg tablet only).
+Inert ingredients in the formulations are: cellulose acetate; ferrosoferric oxide; hypromellose; magnesium stearate; polyethylene glycol; polyethylene oxide; red iron oxide; shellac; sodium chloride; titanium dioxide; yellow iron oxide and FD&C yellow #6 (90 mg tablet only).

 System Components and Performance

 Nifedipine Extended-Release Tablets are similar in appearance to a conventional tablet.
 It consists, however, of a semipermeable membrane surrounding an osmotically active drug core.
 The core itself is divided into two layers: an "active" layer containing the drug, and a "push" layer containing pharmacologically inert (but osmotically active) components.
 As water from the gastrointestinal tract enters the tablet, pressure increases in the osmotic layer and "pushes" against the drug layer, releasing drug through the precision laser-drilled tablet orifice in the active layer.